IDK-kakao/FreshArch/README.md

 ---

 > [!NOTE]
-> **FreshArch** is an unofficial Arch Linux distribution for WSL based on a Docker rootfs.
+> **FreshArch** is an unofficial Arch WSL with a rootfs Docker image.
+It was made to make Linux development easy let you customize it simply and flexibly set it up quickly and make your life *easier*.

 ---
 ## Installation